Will-ALVIDI/cppStartingKit/README.md

 `*.sublime-package` inside your `Sublime Text/Packages` folder contains specific language definitions as well as the default theme, `Theme - Default.sublime-package`, and the default color schemes, `Color Scheme - Default.sublime-package`.

-Syntax definitions are mainly define by a configuration file, `*.tmLanguage`, inside those `*.sublime-package`. (see [how to edit a *.sublime package](https://github.com/kodLite/cppStartingKit#how-to-edit-a-sublime-package) just below)
+Syntax definitions are mainly define by a configuration file, `*.tmLanguage`, inside those `*.sublime-package`.

 ### How to edit a *.sublime package